 Overall, what MERV ratings are the best?

-There's nothing like best a MERV rating, you should only consider getting a good one based on your environment and/or conditions.
-Most households use MERV 8-10 which captures basic particles like dust, pollen, and pet dander.
+There's nothing like the best MERV rating; you should only consider getting a good one based on your environment and/or conditions.
+Most households use MERV 8-10, which captures basic particles like dust, pollen, and pet dander.
 However, people with allergies are often advised to get higher ratings like MERV 11-13.
 These have higher efficiencies in capturing and removing smaller particles like mold spores and smoke.